 This article will provide fundamentals, description and working principle of single phase induction motor.

 Construction of Single Phase Induction Motor

-The rotor is a rotating part of induction motor.
-The rotor is connected to the mechanical load through the shaft.
-The rotor in single phase induction motor is of squirrel cage rotor type.
+The rotor is a rotating part of an induction motor.
+The rotor connects the mechanical load through the shaft.
+The rotor in the single-phase induction motor is of squirrel cage rotor type.

-The construction of single phase induction motor is almost similar to the squirrel cage three phase motor except that in case of asynchronous motor the stator have two windings instead of one as compare to the single stator winding in three phase induction motor.
+The construction of single phase induction motor is almost similar to the squirrel cage three-phase induction motor.
+But in case of a single phase induction motor, the stator has two windings instead of one three-phase winding in three phase induction motor.

 Stator of Single Phase Induction Motor

 The stator of the single-phase induction motor has laminated stamping to reduce eddy current losses on its periphery.
 The slots are provided on its stamping to carry stator or main winding.
 Stampings are made up of silicon steel to reduce the hysteresis losses.
 When we apply a single phase AC supply to the stator winding, the magnetic field gets produced, and the motor rotates at speed slightly less than the synchronous speed Ns.
 Synchronous speed Ns is given by